cdgillis/burger/README.md

 `git clone git@github.com:cdgillis/burger.git`

-Next, install the application dependencies.
+Next, navigate to the project file in the command line:

 `cd burger`

+And then install the application dependencies:

 `npm install`

-Finally, run the node server locally.
+Now, run the node server locally:

 `node server.js`

-Now, open the local application on port 8080 at the URL: http://localhost:8080/.
+Finally, open your web browser and navigate to this [URL](http://localhost:8080/).

 Enjoy your burger(s)!